dotnet/interactive/docs/extending-dotnet-interactive.md

 ```

 The `Formatter` API can be used to customize the output for a given .NET type (`System.DateTime`) for a mime type (`"txt/html"`).

+## Script-based extensions

+Extensions can also be script-based.
+This enables a NuGet package to not have any direct dependency on the
+`Microsoft.DotNet.Interactive` libraries or tools which means that any other projects that normally reference that
+NuGet package also will not have a dependency on .NET Interactive.

+NuGet packages that are loaded via `#r "nuget:..."` are probed for a well-known file, `interactive-extensions/dotnet/extension.dib`.
+If that file is found, then it is read in its entirety and executed and that code can add new commands, register
+formatters, etc.  See the [RandomNumber](../samples/extensions/RandomNumber/README.md) extension to see this in action.